 AOAV scrutinised Israel’s artillery policy in greater depth in the report ‘Under Fire’ released in December 2014.
 The report also reflected the intense damage wreaked by Israeli forces during this short, but extremely harmful, period.
 For example, AOAV highlighted how, during Operation Protective Edge, 26 schools in Gaza were completely destroyed, whilst 122 were damaged; at least 15 out of Gaza’s 32 hospitals were damaged; and 108,000 people were left homeless.

 After the destruction of 2014, the following three years saw a large reduction in the levels of explosive harm in Gaza.
-In 2015, 2016 and 2017, AOAV did not cite Gaza amongst its list of the fifteen worst-affected countries globally, nor did it not record above twelve incidents over the course of any given year.
+In 2015, 2016 and 2017, AOAV did not cite Gaza amongst its list of the fifteen worst-affected countries/territories globally, nor did it not record above twelve incidents over the course of any given year.
 Although this reflected a stark improvement, the number of recorded incidents of explosive violence in Gaza did rise, albeit not radically, year-on-year over this period.
 However, this rise continued into 2018 when AOAV recorded 37 incidents of explosive violence in Gaza, resulting in 114 civilian casualties.
-As a result, the 2018 Monitor cited Gaza as the twelfth worst-affected country from explosive violence and the fourth worst affected by air-launched weaponry.
-The following year, although the number of recorded explosive incidents fell and AOAV cited Gaza as the fifteenth worst-affected country, the number of civilian casualties rose from the previous year to 148, creating concern for the future.
+As a result, the 2018 Monitor cited Gaza as the twelfth worst-affected state from explosive violence and the fourth worst affected by air-launched weaponry.
+The following year, although the number of recorded explosive incidents fell and AOAV cited Gaza as the fifteenth worst-affected state, the number of civilian casualties rose from the previous year to 148.

-Over the nine-year period of the AOAV Explosive Violence Monitor there have been 5,097 recorded civilian deaths and injuries from explosive violence in Gaza.
-Overwhelmingly this harm has been perpetrated by a single state actor – the Israel Defense Force – to whom AOAV attribute 97% of all casualties in Gaza in the last nine years.
-Unlike many other countries that have featured heavily in AOAV’s ongoing research, Gaza has witnessed the overwhelming majority of its explosive harm in an extremely short time period.
-Of the total recorded civilian deaths and injuries in Gaza over the last nine-years, 75% occurred in 2014, reflecting the intense and concentrated impact of Operation Protective Edge.
-Although Gaza has not again witnessed levels of violence close to those recorded in 2014, recent rises in civilian casualties are cause for alarm and must be closely monitored.
+Over the ten-year period of the AOAV Explosive Violence Monitor there have been 5,107 recorded civilian deaths and injuries from explosive violence in Gaza.
+Overwhelmingly this harm has been perpetrated by a single state actor – the Israel Defense Forces – to whom AOAV attribute 97% of all casualties in Gaza in the last decade.
+Unlike many other countries/territories that have featured heavily in AOAV’s ongoing research, Gaza has witnessed the overwhelming majority of its explosive harm in an extremely short time period.
+Of the total recorded civilian deaths and injuries in Gaza over the last ten years, 75% occurred in 2014, reflecting the intense and concentrated impact of Operation Protective Edge.

 UN says bombing of towns and cities must stop